wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

   It would be possible for an attacker in possession of authentication credentials valid to publish a WHIP stream to make multiple HTTP POST to the WHIP endpoint.
   This will force the WHIP endpoint to process the incoming SDP and allocate resources for being able to setup the DTLS/ICE connection.
   While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHIP session will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
-  If the connection rate is high enough, this could lead to resource exhaustion on the WHIP server and it will not be able to process legitimate incoming publications.
+  If the connection rate is high enough, this could lead to resource exhaustion on the servers handling the requests and it will not be able to process legitimate incoming publications.
   In order to prevent this scenario, WHIP endpoints SHOULD implement a rate limit and avalanche control mechanism for incoming initial HTTP POST requests.

 - Insecure direct object references (IDOR) on the WHIP session locations:
-  If the URsL returned by the WHIP endpoint for the WHIP sessions location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHIP sessions currently running in a WHIP server.
+  If the URsL returned by the WHIP endpoint for the WHIP sessions location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHIP sessions currently running.
   In order to prevent this scenario, WHIP endpoints SHOULD generate URLs with enough randomness, using a cryptographically secure pseudorandom number generator following the best practices in Randomness Requirements for Security {{!RFC4086}}, and implement a rate limit and avalanche control mechanism for HTTP DELETE requests.
   The security considerations for Universally Unique IDentifier (UUID) {{!RFC4122}} Section 6 are applicable for generating the WHIP sessions location URL.